gilmore-lab/moco-3-pattern-psychophysics/notes/project-notes-moco-3-pattern-psychophysics.md

 ## 2016-02-26-13:45
 - Set up go pro camera with light under table and ipad
 - Take video to see how long a new battery lasts
-- Write procedure for setting up cammera (go_pro_instructions.md)<
+- Write procedure for setting up camera [GoPro instructions](notes/go-pro-instructions.md)
-- Write participant instructions including instructions on how to use each input method
+- Write participant instructions including instructions on how to use each input method [Participant Instructions](notes/moco-3pat-psychophysics-participant-instructions.md)

+### To Do
+- Review written procedures

 ## 2016-02-25-13:05
 - Set up go pro camera with ipad to look for best view